Scale-resolving simulations and data-driven modal analysis of turbulent transonic buffet cells on infinite swept wings: Modal analysis of turbulent transonic buffet cells

 While quasi-2D buffet dynamics can exist on wide-span infinite wings in certain circumstances when the flow separation is weak, the flow becomes fully-3D once the angle of attack is raised.
 The 3D aspect of the buffet instability appears to be primarily due to the existence and topology of the local flow separation, in agreement with our unswept buffet study \citep{lusher2025highfidelity_JFM}, and recent modal analysis work applied to experimental databases of full aircraft configurations by \citet{VMD_Ohmichi2024}.
-The shock does, however, play an important role in causing the boundary layer to separate in the first place at moderate AoA, generating the necessary conditions for prominent 3D buffet cells to appear and couple with the shock as part of the SBLI system.
+The shock does, however, play an important role in causing the boundary layer to separate in the first place at moderate AoA, generating the necessary conditions for prominent 3D buffet cells to appear.
 Once there is sufficient flow separation present, the energy of the 3D mode is highly localised to the region containing the shock and its associated chordwise motion, but this is not the case for the $\alpha=5^{\circ}$ case here.

 The swept $\lambda=25^{\circ}$ case at $\alpha=5^{\circ}$ was run twice as long $(t - t_0 \sim 100)$ as the unswept $\lambda=0^{\circ}$ one in an attempt to identify the faint intermittent three-dimensionality detected in the instantaneous flow fields near the trailing edge.
 However, we see that the effect on the $C_{L}^{\prime}$ and SPOD eigenvalue spectra (Fig.~\ref{fig:SPOD_spectra_AoA5}$(b)$) is mainly improved resolution of the shock mode and its higher harmonics.
 The $w$-velocity spectra also exhibits minor peaks around the shock mode and the higher harmonics ($St = 0.16, 0.24, 0.32$).
 This suggests that, while there is no obvious buffet cell mode as was reported in the $\alpha=6^{\circ}$ case at the same sweep angle (Fig.~\ref{fig:SPOD_spectra}($(e)$, detected in all three variables), the $w$-velocity SPOD does show very minor latent spanwise energy coupled to the chordwise motion of the shock.